AtomicBool/cs2-map-parser/README.md

 # Map Parser
-Convert vphys file to a '.tri' file (a list of vec3 point, each 3 points repersents a triangle) \n Reason why I do that is vk3 parser takes lots memory to save the '.vphys' text (especially for dust2)
+Convert vphys file to a '.tri' file (a list of vec3 point, each 3 points repersents a triangle) \
+Reason why I do that is vk3 parser takes lots memory to save the '.vphys' text (especially for dust2)

 ## Use